Generic Name: Epinephrine Auto-Injector and Prefilled Syringe (ep i NEF rin)

 - It is given as a shot into a muscle or into the fatty part of the skin.

 - Be sure you know how to use before an emergency happens.
-Read the package insert and instructions for use that come with Symjepi.
-If you have any questions about how to use this medicine, talk with the doctor or pharmacist.
+Read the package insert and instructions for use that come with Symjepi (epinephrine auto-injector and prefilled syringe).
+If you have any questions about how to use Symjepi (epinephrine auto-injector and prefilled syringe), talk with the doctor or pharmacist.

-- Keep Symjepi with you at all times.
+- Keep Symjepi (epinephrine auto-injector and prefilled syringe) with you at all times.
 You may want to keep extra ones at work, school, and home.

-- Someone else may have to give this medicine.
-Be sure others know where Symjepi is stored and how to give it if needed.
+- Someone else may have to give Symjepi (epinephrine auto-injector and prefilled syringe).
+Be sure others know where Symjepi (epinephrine auto-injector and prefilled syringe) is stored and how to give it if needed.

 - Never put your fingers or hand over the tip.